Fluffy and piled high, these vanilla iced funfetti buttermilk pancakes are the sweetest way to wake up in the morning!

 As you may have caught on by now, these are buttermilk pancakes.
 Buttermilk is an imperative ingredient in them!
 You would be shocked to hear how often I’m asked if peanut butter can be left out of peanut butter cookies (?) or if chocolate can be left out of chocolate brownies (I’m not kidding).
 Buttermilk’s lactic acid, as well as its quiet tangy taste, is required in this buttermilk pancake recipe.
 I used low fat; full fat is just fine.

-I finish the pancakes off with the aforementioned vanilla glaze.
-My glaze recipe doesn’t make a ton of glaze because you really do not need that much!
-The sweet buttery pancakes are amazing even without the glaze on top (and this is coming from a pancake condiment junkie).
+I finish the pancakes off with the aforementioned vanilla icing.
+I halved my original vanilla icing recipe because you don’t need as much for topping these pancakes.
+The sweet buttery pancakes are amazing even without the vanilla icing on top (and this is coming from a pancake condiment junkie).
 The extra sprinkles on top, however, are obviously necessary.

 I have a feeling today’s recipe will be enjoyed on your next birthday morning.
 Or heck.
 Don’t wait for your birthday.
 An ordinary October Thursday breakfast (or dinner!) is a good enough excuse.